 If you would like to upload your photos to our gallery click here

-This tour will involve some walks over rugged terrain, so while the programme of visits will be relaxed, participants should have a good general level of fitness.
+This tour will involve some walks over rugged terrain, including through bracken and heather and on shingle beaches.
+Most walks will last for at least one hour, with some lasting up to two hours.
+While the programme of visits will be relaxed, participants should have a good general level of fitness.

 Cost of £995 includes: accommodation based on sharing a twin or double bedded room, breakfast, three lunches (two packed), dinner with water & coffee, excursions & admissions, gratuities.